ubports/docs.ubports.com/about/processes/issue-tracking.rst

-Issue Tracking Guidelines
+Issue-Tracking Guidelines
 =========================

 This document describes the standard process of dealing with new issues in UBports projects.
-For the guide on writing a good bugreport, visit :doc:`click here <documentation>`.
+Not to be confused with the :doc:`guide on writing a good bugreport </contribute/bugreporting>`.

 .. note::
     Practicality beats purity!
 Exceptions might apply and should be described in the projects README.md file.

 Where are bugs tracked?
 -----------------------